 What is Ashiatsu Massage?

 I'm currently writing this blog during the COVID-19 pandemic.
 Since mid-March, many massage therapists have been out of work.
-And all over social media in various FaceBook groups, they are expressing their apprehension about going back to work and putting their hands on clients.
+And all over social media in various FaceBook groups, many therapists are expressing their apprehension about going back to work and putting their hands on clients.
 That's ONE thing I don't have to worry about because I use my feet to work on clients!

 When I explain what Ashiatsu is to potential clients, I tell them Ashiatsu massage is a form of barefoot massage where the therapist uses their feet instead of their hands to do the massage.
 It's just a different tool.
 Sometimes I go into a little detail about the parallel ashiatsu bars on the ceiling used for support and the ability to provide more pressure.
-I try to explain it based on their issues and how barefoot massage can address their specific chronic pain needs.
-If you are a client looking for more info about Ashiatsu and what it looks like at our Bull City Soles Massage & Bodywork studio in Durham, NC read our What is Ashiatsu blog.
+I explain it based on their issues and how barefoot massage can address their specific chronic pain needs.
+If you are a client looking for more info about Ashiatsu and what it looks like at our Bull City Soles Massage & Bodywork studio in Durham, NC, read our What is Ashiatsu blog.

-When explaining what is Ashiatsu barefoot massage to other massage therapists, I start with addressing the one issue that many massage therapists ask themselves or eventually have to deal with during their massage career.
+When explaining what Ashiatsu barefoot massage is to other massage therapists, I start with addressing the one issue that many massage therapists ask themselves or eventually have to deal with during their massage career.
 'How long will my body do this be able to do this?'
 For me, ashiatsu barefoot massage changed my life.

 Ashiatsu massage extended my bodywork practice and transformed it far beyond my imagination.

 I've been a Rolfing® Structural Integrator for the past 12 years, but I started as a massage therapist 28 years ago.
 I was 86 pounds, working on 300 lb clients, and they would tell me that my massages were the best and deepest they'd ever had.
-Ten years into my career, I started experiencing the occasional sore thumbs and thoracic outlet syndrome symptoms depending on my workday.
+Ten years into my career, I started experiencing the occasional sore thumbs and thoracic outlet syndrome symptoms, depending on my workday.
 Then I was rear-ended for the THIRD time since high school.
 Every day after that, I was suffering from numb hands and arms and neck pain.
 I knew that my career as a massage therapist was in jeopardy.